 Teenpower/Fullpower Core Program Training

-The Teenpower/Fullpower Core Program Training focuses on preparing instructors to teach teens and adults, including people with disabilities.
+The Teenpower/Fullpower Core Program Training focuses on preparing instructors to teach teens and adults, including people with disabilities and seniors.

 Thursday Preparation Day 9-noon and 1-5 (Lunch is not included)